Brooklyn (village), Wisconsin: Geography

 According to the United States Census Bureau, the village has a total area of 1.12 sqmi, all of it land.

-All mailing addresses in the village use ZIP code 53521.

 The village straddles the boundary between the Sugar-Pecatonica river basin (Allen Creek and Middle Sugar River watershed) draining to the west, and Lower Rock river basin (Badfish Creek watershed) draining to the east.

 Demographics

 2020 census

 As of the census of 2020, the population was 1,524.
 The population density was 1,365.6 PD/sqmi.
 There were 558 housing units at an average density of 500.0 /mi2.
 The racial makeup of the village was 88.7% White, 2.2% Black or African American, 0.3% Asian, 0.2% Native American, 0.1% Pacific Islander, 1.6% from other races, and 7.0% from two or more races.
 Ethnically, the population was 5.2% Hispanic or Latino of any race.

 Young population

 Brooklyn has gained and maintained a population of young adults at an above-average rate.
-According to a 2017 case study by the University of Wisconsin-Madison, young adults have cited Brooklyn’s affordable housing, high-quality local schools, proximity to both Madison and Janesville, and "small-town feel" with a "sense of safety and community" as reasons why they had chosen to live in Brooklyn.
+According to a 2017 case study by the University of Wisconsin-Madison, young adults have cited Brooklyn's affordable housing, high-quality local schools, proximity to both Madison and Janesville, and "small-town feel" with a "sense of safety and community" as reasons why they had chosen to live in Brooklyn.